 To realize the joint goal to design and develop an advanced 3D printed demonstration aircraft, the final UAV – which has a 3m (9ft.) wingspan and weighs only 15kg (33lb.) – leveraged 3D printing for 80 percent of its design and manufacture and is built on the expertise of Aurora Flight Sciences’ aerospace and Stratasys’ additive manufacturing.

 The quaint, cobblestoned city of Amsterdam is about to get a modern addition: a 3D-printed footbridge.
 Continue reading “3D-Printed Metal Bridge in Amsterdam, Built by Robots”

 What if we could ease the design of musical instruments while also making their shapes wildly different, and use these underlying techniques to reduce unwanted sounds and vibrations in everyday objects?

 We introduce a technique for furbricating 3D printed hair, fibers and bristles, by exploiting the stringing phenomena inherent in fused deposition modeling 3D printers.
 Our approach offers a range of design parameters for controlling the properties of single strands and also of hair bundles.
 Continue reading “3D Printed Hair: Fused Deposition Modeling of Soft Strands, Fibers, and Bristles (Video)”

 Steel is ubiquitous in our daily lives.
 We cook in stainless steel skillets, ride steel subway cars over steel rails to our offices in steel-framed building.
 Steel screws hold together broken bones, steel braces straighten crooked teeth, steel scalpels remove tumors.
 Most of the goods we consume are delivered by ships and trucks mostly built of steel.
 Continue reading “Harvard researchers design most durable anti-fouling material to date”

 Between Saturday 17th and Sunday 25th October, Eindhoven welcomed visitors from all over the world for Dutch Design Week 2015.
 Being Netherlands-based ourselves, we could hardly wait to check out the convention, and set off for the North Brabant city to find the country’s best 3D printed design offerings.
 The following is a list, in no particular order, of some of the most interesting 3D printing projects on display at Dutch Design Week 2015.
 Continue reading “3D printing highlights of Dutch Design Week 2015”

 Anglian Water has become the first UK water company to explore the future of 3D printing technology.
 This was achieved through collaboration with The Sheffield Water Centre, an interdisciplinary research centre at the University of Sheffield, dedicated to solving major challenges in the water sector.
-This project saw engineers in the University’s Departments of Mechanical… [read more]

 3D fab+print is a Print and Media Partner of 3D Printing Design & Engineering Conference